Generation 3 Innovation: The Open Collaborative Network

 Also not listed on Innovation-3's web site are software firms, VCs, IP experts, innovation managers with an industry background, and others that are part of innovation-3's network.

 Another partner that is listed is our U.S. partner LodeStar, a B2B consulting firm located in Princeton, NJ.
 Innovation-3 sets up joint teams with LodeStar when client assignments need to have a strong U.S. footprint.
 Similarly, innovation-3 has partners in Singapore in order to have Asian coverage.

-you describe a two-day Masterclass seminar on Open Innovation.
+In your blog you describe a two-day Masterclass seminar on Open Innovation.
 What do participants learn?